 - developing and amending learning and assessment plans for each Stage 1 and Stage 2 subject

-- providing a grade from A to E at Stage 1 and a grade from A+ to E– at Stage 2, in accordance with the performance standards and learning requirements (or in the case of Modified Subjects, providing a 'completed' or 'not completed' result)
+- providing a grade from A to E at Stage 1, and A+ to E- at Stage 2, in accordance with the performance standards and learning requirements (or in the case of Modified Subjects, providing a 'completed' or 'not completed' result)

-- developing school procedures to verify the authenticity of student work
+- developing school procedures to ensure the authenticity of student materials

-- submitting student materials for moderation and external assessment (Stage 2)
+- submitting student materials for moderation and/or external assessment

-- incorporating any adjustments from moderation into final Stage 1 results
+- incorporating any adjustments recommended through the moderation process into final Stage 1 results

 - noting any adjustments to students' Stage 2 school assessment grades made by the SACE Board, and analysing these for internal improvement purposes.